alexmclarty/openid-connect-documentation/pages/explore/explore_auth_code_flow.md

 If the request is valid the OpenID Provider will attempt to authenticate the End-User.
 The means used to do this are outside the scope of the OpenID Connect Core Specification and will vary by implementation, but typically this will be done by loading a page in the End-User's user agent requesting the user to provide their credentials e.g. username and password and possibly a second factor like a One Time Password.

 Once the End-User is authenticated the OpenID Provider must obtain an authorization decision before releasing information to the Relying Party.
-This or be done through an interactive dialogue with the End-User that makes it clear what is being consented to or by other means (for example, via previous administrative consent).
+This may be done through an interactive dialogue with the End-User that makes it clear what is being consented to or by other means (for example, via previous administrative consent).

 The diagram below depicts example screen screens that might be implemented by an OpenID Provider: